On this page:

 For publishing articles, 4 credits will be granted, and 8 credits will be granted for writing a book.
 The hours may only be used in the continuing education period in which the book or article was published.
 Multiple publications of the same article or an equivalent article may only be counted once during a continuing education period.
 Publications may account for 25% or less of the required credit.

-You may be exempt from the continuing education requirement if, during the 2 year cycle prior to your license expiration date, you can submit documentation of wither of the following:
+You may be exempt from the continuing education requirement if, during the 2 year cycle prior to your license expiration date, you can submit documentation of either of the following:

 - You suffered an illness or disability (mental or physical) that prevented you from meeting the continuing education requirements.